imqueue/imqueue.com/tutorial/index.md

 ## Tour Of Cars Washing

-Within this tutorial we will learn by example how to build back-end services for car washing time reservations application, disclosure all fundamentals about using @imqueue framework.
+Within this tutorial we are going to learn by example how to build back-end services for car washing time reservations application, disclose all fundamentals of using @imqueue framework.

 Here is a visual idea of what our application should look like for the end user.

 <div class="row">
 <div class="large-8 columns">